Driving Basics &

 towns.
 Usually well-maintained.
 Light traffic.

-usually not.
+or maps, but usually not.
 Universally well-maintained.
-Light to

 roads (Landstraße or Staatsstraße) - Very similar to